Approximating the Set of Separable States Using the Positive Partial Transpose Test: Introduction

 \section{Introduction}

 The problem of detecting entanglement has been focused in quantum information theory for many years.
 The problem is: given a bipartite mixed state $\rho_{AB}$, decide whether this state is entangled or separable.
-The first attack toward solving this problem is the following observation due to Peres and the Horodeckis, \cite{peres, 23}.
-If $\rho_{AB}=\sum_i p_i\,\rho_{A_i}\otimes \rho_{B_i} $ is separable, then $[\rho_{AB}]^{T_B}=\sum_i p_i\rho_{A_i}\otimes [\rho_{B_i}]^T$, where $M^T$ denotes the transpose of matrix $M$, is also a quantum state, and thus is a positive semi-definite matrix.
-Therefore, if $\rho_{AB}$ is separable, its partial transpose, $[\rho_{AB}]^{T_B}$, should be positive semi-definite.
-The Horodeckis have proved that this criterion characterizes all separable states in dimensions $2\times 2$ and $2\times 3$, \cite{23}.
-However, there are entangled states in dimension $3\times 3$ with a positive partial transpose, \cite{bound}.
+The first attack toward solving this problem is the following observation due to Peres and the Horodeckis \cite{peres, 23}.
+If $\rho_{AB}=\sum_i p_i\,\rho_{A}^{(i)}\otimes \rho_{B}^{(i)} $ is separable, then $(\rho_{AB})^{\T_{\!B}}=\sum_i p_i\rho_{A}^{(i)}\otimes (\rho_{B}^{(i)})^\T$, where $M^{\T}$ denotes the transpose of matrix $M$, is also a quantum state, and is a positive semi-definite matrix.
+Therefore, if $\rho_{AB}$ is separable, its partial transpose, $(\rho_{AB})^{\T_{\!B}}$, should be positive semi-definite.
+The Horodeckis have proved that this criterion characterizes all separable states in dimensions $2\times 2$ and $2\times 3$ \cite{23}.
+However, there are entangled states in dimension $3\times 3$ with a positive partial transpose \cite{bound}.

 Although the set of positive partial transpose states (PPT states) does not coincide with the set of separable states, it is usually considered as an approximation of this set.
-For example in \cite{distance} the distance of an arbitrary state from PPT states has been computed to estimate the distance from separable states.
+For example in \cite{distance} instead of estimating the distance from separable states, the distance of an arbitrary state from PPT states has been computed as an ``strongly related problem."
 Also in \cite{geometry} the geometry of the set of PPT states has been studied to understand the properties of the set of separable states.
 However, we do not know how efficient these approximations are.
-For instance, given an upper bound on the distance of a state from PPT states, does it give an upper bound on the distance of the state from separable states?
+For instance, given an upper bound on the distance of a state from PPT states, does it give an upper bound on the distance from separable states?